Intercoin/CommunityContract/README.md

 roles|uint8[]| indexes of roles

 #### createRole
-Creating new role. Сan called by `owners`
+Creates a new role.
+Can only be called by owners.

 Params:
 name  | type | description